robert17/iotf-rtd/docs/api/api_intro.rst

 Restrictions of version 1 of the IoT Foundation API
 ----------------------------------------------------

-- Many of the API paths operations relating to devices have changed.
+- Many of the API paths relating to devices have changed.
 - Version 1 of the API does not support any device type operations, other than listing all device types.
 - Operations related to device management, device management requests, diagnostic logs, or location cannot be performed using version 1 of the API.